-- Lower your APR.
+- Lower your APR

-- Pay less each month.
+- Pay less each month

-- Improve your credit score.
+- Improve your credit score

-- Get cash out from your new loan.
+- Get cash out from your new loan

-You may want to consolidate your car loans in order to access a little extra cash through a cash-out refinance.
-This is when you take out a new loan for more than the value of the car(s).
+Cash-out refinancing is when you take out a new loan for more than you need to pay off the old loan.
 It may seem like a good idea if you’re short on cash or face an emergency, but you’ll increase your debt and risk owing more on your loan than the car is worth.

 Increasing your overall debt is one of the biggest risks to combining car loans.
 You may be able to lower your monthly payments, for example, but still owe more in the long run.